maitag/peote-view-origin/README.md

 		//type: RGBA      // not implemented yes (allways RGBA) });
 ```
-Return values:
-- max number of Images that can be stored at same time (16 in this case)
-- OR Image Width if only set aspect and maxImages to store

 Texturesize depends on Hardware (2048 up to 16384), should be a power of 2 and can
 be checked throught: peoteView.MAX_TEXTURE_SIZE

 #####2) Image-Data